privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

   IP=192.168.1.2 # Replace with your local IP address. docker run ghcr.io/privacybydesign/irma:latest session --server "http://$IP:8088" --disclose pbdf.pbdf.irmatube.type
   ```
-[IRMATube attributes](https://privacybydesign.foundation/attribute-index/en/pbdf.pbdf.irmatube.html) are available on the [IRMATube demo](https://privacybydesign.foundation/demo/irmaTube/) page.
+[IRMATube attributes](https://attribute-index.yivi.app/en/pbdf.pbdf.irmatube.html) are available on the [YiviTube demo](https://yivitube.yivi.app/) page.
 This will print a QR that you can scan with your Yivi app, and the attribute contents after they have been received and verified by the server. `irma session` can also perform issuance sessions and attribute-based signature sessions.
 If you pass  `-v` it logs the session request JSON that it sends to your `irma server`.

 ## Installing an example webpage for `yivi-frontend`